Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 **Quetzal** algorithms are written to be **data-structure agnostic**.

-This allows a single function to operate on many different classes of data structures.
-In other words you can import a **Quetzal** algorithm in your code without being invaded by an avalanche of new data-structures.
+In contrast to other programs, the **Quetzal** algorithms have a more abstract nature.
+This distinction enables a single function to handle a diverse range of data structures.
+Essentially, you can integrate a  **Quetzal** algorithm into your code without being inundated with a vast array of unfamiliar data structures.

-This decoupling has a huge impact on the code size, falling from \f$O(M*N)\f$ to \f$O(M+N)\f$, \f$M\f$ being the number of algorithms and \f$N\f$ the number of data structures.
+This decoupling also has a significant impact on the size of the code.
+It reduces the complexity from O(M*N) to O(M+N), where M represents the number of algorithms and N represents the number of data structures.

-@note
-This is important for researchers in computational biology: for 20 algorithms applied to 5 data-structures, it is the difference between having to write, debug, document and maintain 100 functions versus 25.
-And this difference grows faster and faster with the number of algorithms and data-structures.
+This feature holds particular importance for computational biology researchers.
+When dealing with 20 algorithms applied to 5 data structures, it makes the difference between having to create, debug, document, and maintain 100 functions versus just 25.
+And as the number of algorithms and data structures grows, this difference becomes even more pronounced at an exponential rate.

 ---